elianeroosli/mimic-fairness-generalizability-casestudy/models/mimic3/README.md

 - **curves**: .csv files to create ROC and PRC plots, per demographic group and overall
 - **metrics**: .csv file with all relevant performance metrics, per demographic group and overall
 - **results**: .csv file with the prediction, correct label and demographic data for all tested samples

+## Step-by-step instructions: Evaluation

+The evaluation script takes as input the test predictions stored in `results/filename.csv` and computes confidence intervals of the relevant performance metrics by bootstrapping.
+The intervals are individually computed for all demographic groups and the whole test data.
+In a Jupyter notebook, write:

+        %run models/mimic3/evaluation/evaluate_ihm.py

+A number of parameters to specify the evaluation procedure need to be added on the same line:

+        - listfile of test data: --test_listfile "data/aug/mortality/test/listfile.csv"
+        - number bootstrapping iterations: --n_iters 10000
+        - whether bootstrapping should be stratified by the outcome label: --stratify
+        - test predictions: "models/mimic3/in_hospital_mortality/predictions/results/TEST.{date}.k_clstms.{demographics}.csv"

+A .json file stores all computed confidence intervals in the `predictions/confvals` directory, which can then be loaded to perform further analysis and visualizations on them.